 We need to set off just before dawn to go on a game drive.
 You will be amazed by the large numbers of animals to be found in beautiful landscapes.
 We will have a picnic breakfast by what is known as the Hippo Pool where it is safe to get out of the vehicle.
 The hippos have all returned to the water for the day although you will see them playing around.
 It is also a haven for water birds.

-The bird life in Murchison is wonderful, with many more new species for you to see.
+The bird life in Murchison is wonderful and varied, with many more new species for you to see.

 In the afternoon, take the three hour boat trip up the River Nile towards Murchison Falls.
 Not only is it relaxing, but a wonderful way to get close to birds and animals, including Red-throated Bee-eaters and Crocodiles.

 For more photos, see A DAY IN MURCHISON FALLS NATIONAL PARK.

 Day 13: Murchison Falls to Ziwa Rhino Sanctuary

 Another early start to look for more birds and animals before crossing the Nile on the car ferry.
 The southern part of the Park is mostly forest.
 We will turn off the murram road towards the top of Murchison Falls.
 A short walk takes us to the amazing sight of the vast river Nile crashing through the narrow, seven metre wide gap in the rocks.
 You will need to protect your cameras and binoculars from the heavy spray!